Aryasharma001/AyurBot/README.md

-# AyurBot - Your Medical Query Assistant
+# MedBot - Your Medical Query Assistant

-AyurBot is an AI-powered medical chatbot designed to provide accurate and reliable answers to your medical queries.
+MedBot is an AI-powered medical chatbot designed to provide accurate and reliable answers to your medical queries.
 It leverages state-of-the-art language models, including the LLAMA-7b model and the LLAMA-INDEX, to ensure that you receive the most up-to-date and evidence-based information.

 ## Features